hl7au/au-fhir-base/pages/_includes/pbs-manufacturer-supplier-intro.md

-This profile defines an organisation with a PBS-assigned code responsible for the supply of medication.
+This extension applies to the Medication resource and provides a reference to the sponsor organisation that is responsible for the supply of the medicine.